Levensohn Venture Partners

 Series A in 2018

 Atmosic Technologies, Inc., established in 2016 and headquartered in Campbell, California, is a fabless semiconductor company specializing in ultra-low power wireless technologies.
 Its core business is designing innovative solutions that significantly reduce or eliminate battery dependency in Internet of Things (IoT) devices.
-Atmosic's products, including the ATM2, ATM3, ATM33, and ATM34 series, enable IoT devices to harvest energy from ambient sources like light, radio frequency, thermal, and kinetic, thereby extending battery life or making devices battery-free.
-This innovation benefits various IoT applications across personal, home, auto, healthcare, industrial, enterprise, and smart cities segments, reducing costs and maintenance efforts for designers, manufacturers, developers, and end users.
+Atmosic's products, including the ATM2, ATM3, ATM33, and ATM34 series, enable IoT devices to harvest power from ambient energy sources like light, radio frequency, thermal, and kinetic energy.
+This technology benefits various IoT applications across personal, home, auto, healthcare, industrial, enterprise, and smart cities segments by minimizing maintenance costs and efforts associated with battery replacement.

 Kineta (Reverse Merger With Yumanity Therapeutics)